jawz101/ublockOrigin_wordpressWhitelist/README.md

 [Use This Test to Find Out Which Plugins are Slowing Down Your WordPress Site](https://premium.wpmudev.org/blog/use-this-test-to-find-out-which-plugins-are-slowing-down-your-wordpress-site/)

 ...
 There are even plugins a website can install to assess the security and slowness of other plugins they've installed.
-It's silly
+It's silly.

 -----------------------
 Steps to fix breakages: